colegraham/colegraham.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
+title: Cole Graham
 ---

 # Contact

 ``cole_graham@brown.edu``

+Division of Applied Mathematics
+182 George St
 Office 213A
-182 George St

 # About